Icinga/icinga2/doc/14-features.md

 check_result.perfdata.<perfdata-label>.crit
 ```

-Additionaly it is possible to configure custom tags that are applied to the metrics via `host_tags_template` or `service_tags_template`.
+Additionally it is possible to configure custom tags that are applied to the metrics via `host_tags_template` or `service_tags_template`.
 Depending on whether the write event was triggered on a service or host object, additional tags are added to the ElasticSearch entries.

 A host metrics entry configured with the following `host_tags_template`: